777arc/textbook/content/sync.rst

 The :code:`alpha` and :code:`beta` variables define how fast the phase and frequency update, respectively.
 There is some theory behind why I chose those two values; however, we won't address it here.
 If you are curious you can try tweaking :code:`alpha` and/or :code:`beta` to see what happens.

 We log the value of :code:`freq` each iteration so we can plot it at the end, to see how the Costas Loop converges on the correct frequency offset.
-We implement :code:`freq / 50.0 * fs` for display purposes only.
-Because :code:`freq` in the loop is not in units of Hz, if we didn't care about plotting :code:`freq` we could leave that whole line out.
+We have to multiply :code:`freq` by the sample rate and convert from angular frequency to Hz, by dividing by :math:`2\pi`.
+Note that if you performed time sync prior to the Costas Loop, you will have to also divide by your :code:`sps` (e.g., 8), because the samples coming out of the time sync are at a rate equal to your original sample rate divided by :code:`sps`.

-After recalculating phase, we add or remove enough :math:`2 \pi`'s to keep phase between 0 and :math:`2 \pi`,  which wraps phase around.
+Lastly, after recalculating phase, we add or remove enough :math:`2 \pi`'s to keep phase between 0 and :math:`2 \pi`,  which wraps phase around.

 Our signal before and after the Costas Loop looks like this: